Arch-ive/Seasoned-Recipes/content/recipe/main/Aussie Smashfest/index.md

     caption="Aussie Smashfest"
     >}}

->Pro Tip: The eggs will overcook if you leave them in the pan for too long
+>Pro Tip: The cast iron pan will keep the meal hot but you risk overcooking the eggs if you leave them in there for too long